survivejs/webpack-book/manuscript/developing/02_development_server.md

 {pagebreak}

-The server is running, and if you open `http://localhost:8080/` at your browser, you should see something familiar:
+The server is running, and if you open `http://localhost:8080/` at your browser, you should see a hello:

 ![Hello world](images/hello_01.png)